Dog Health Checklist

 Select a lead coordinator.

 If multiple members of the household care for the dog, choose one person to oversee managing the checklist.
-But get everyone on board to fulfill action items.
+But get everyone on board to fulfill actions.

 Set reminders for key tasks